Sweeping the Chambers

 about Vakil Forest Shomer

-Is a Qi Gong class, at the NWSC which focuses on Waking Up the Body, Mind and Spirit to prepare the individual for a day of Practices: Dancing, Singing, Praying and Praising.
-After Awakening, ELF Qi Gong Forms are designed for: Energy Enhancement, Body Structure and Movement Facility, Healing and Spiritual Transformation.
+… is a Qi Gong class which focuses on Waking Up the Body, Mind and Spirit to prepare the individual for a day of Practices: Dancing, Singing, Praying and Praising.
+After Awakening, ELF* Qi Gong Forms are designed for: Energy Enhancement, Body Structure and Movement Facility, Healing and Spiritual Transformation.

 A typical Class begins with prayers and songs of Gratitude.
 We then move to an ELF* Qi Gong Form, “The Awake Form” which is designed to awaken us starting from the outside and moving inside and from the top of our head to the bottom of our feet.
 It incorporates body tapping, slapping, rubbing, scrubbing, spinal stretching, flicking and shaking hands, arms and the entire body, shoulder rolling, sounding, growling, spinal rolling and twisting, Ki Ai’s, Hip circling and stretching, Laughing, Dispersing Emotional Energy and Centering.